Events

 January 22-23, 2025, McKenna Hall

-The Notre Dame–IBM Technology Ethics Lab hosts a two-day forum for the research teams that received funding through the Lab's 2024 Call for Proposals (CFPs).
+The Notre Dame–IBM Technology Ethics Lab hosted a two-day forum for the research teams that received funding through the Lab's 2024 Call for Proposals (CFPs).
 The Lab's 2024 CFPs delved into the moral dilemmas of large-scale models, their potential impacts, and efforts to navigate these challenges responsibly.
 A total of $942,117 was awarded to 17 projects.
 Eleven projects were completed by December 31, 2024; six were continued through June 30, 2025.

 -